We manage road closures under the Road Traffic Regulation Act.

 Apply for a temporary closure of a public right of way

 It is sometimes necessary to close a public right of way temporarily for development, forestry operations or maintaining utilities.
 Wherever possible an alternative route should be provided.

 We will process your application and may contact you if we need more information.

 The normal time from requesting an application to receiving a granted order is approximately 3 months.
 But this may take longer at busy times.

-The road closure application form gives the current pricing, which is subject to change by administration and legislative changes.
+The Road Closure Application - Guidance Notes give the current pricing, which is subject to change by administration and legislative changes.